jnear/cs202-compiler-construction/index.md

 | 60    | Significant work on at least half of the passes           |
 | <60   | Missing passes                                            |

+## Self-Review Assignments

+Each homework assignment will have a corresponding *self-review assignment* due one week later.
+The self-review assignment is an opportunity for students to describe and explain the differences between their solution and the instructor solution.

+For each pass of the compiler, your self-review should give short (1-paragraph) answers for two questions:
+- What functionality is missing or broken in your implementation?
+- How does your implementation differs from the instructor solution?

+If your compiler passes all of the test cases, and correctly implements the same functionality as the instructor solution, then the self-review assignment is trivial (the answer to both questions is "none"), and the self-review assignment is essentially *free points*.

 ## In-Class Exercise

 An *in-class exercise* will be due every Friday at 11:59pm.
 The